-Katherine Hill, MD, knows exactly when she first became interested in understanding the complexities of eating disorders.
+Katherine Hill, MD, knows exactly when she first became interested in understanding the complexities of eating disorders: during her career as an athlete.
 Long before she joined Equip as VP of Medical Affairs, Hill was an NCAA Division I swimmer and pre-med college student.
 When the creator of a popular diet came to speak to her swim team about nutrition, his words of wisdom seemed to be riddled with red flags.

 “He told us that in order to maximize our performance, we needed to minimize carbs and limit calories,” she recalls.
 “He gave us a calorie goal that was less than half the number of calories our bodies actually needed while swimming up to five hours a day at the elite level.
 Now, as a physician specializing in eating disorders, I know that this wasn’t just bad advice, but also potentially dangerous.”